root-project/root/docbook/users-guide/Graphics.md

-The GL Viewer supports three different rendering modes, which are applied to all the objects in your scene, but not Clip Shapes and Guides (See “Clipping” and “Manipulators”).
+The GL Viewer supports three different rendering modes, which are applied to all the objects in your scene, but not Clip Shapes and Guides (See "Clipping" and "Manipulators").
 These are shown below, along with the key used to activate the style.

 ![GL Viewer draw styles](pictures/020000DC.jpg)